 How to plan your testing?

-Before going through the different type of testing I will touch on some important considerations to prepare for your tests.
+Before going through the different types of testing I will touch on some important considerations to prepare for your tests.

 The first thing is to make a test plan where you define at which stage will you perform your test, such as during the design, with the first prototype or with first production samples.

 Next is the number of samples needed for each test.
-It is common to forget to plan for this and often times the amount of samples are significant, whether that is prototypes or pre-production samples.
+It is common to forget to plan for this and often times the number of samples is significant, whether that is prototypes or pre-production samples.
 The amount needed will depend on the type of test but most of the times you will need a sample size big enough to have statistical significance.
-In some occasions 1 sample is sufficient, others require 20–30 samples per test.
+On some occasions 1 sample is sufficient, others require 20–30 samples per test.